-Croatia: INA signed contract with Italian KT on Rijeka refinery modernization23.
-December 2019. / SEE Energy News
+Croatia: INA signed contract with Italian KT on Rijeka refinery modernization, SEE Energy News

 Croatian national oil company INA said that it has signed a contract worth some 444 million euros with Italian company Kinetics Technology (KT) on the modernization of its Rijeka oil refinery.